Max Fordham House

 As the house is designed to not need any heating on the coldest day, it needs to be capable of getting rid of heat every other day.
 The thermally massive structure and windows that open widely help with this.
 The windows can also be slightly open with the shutters closed, and the shutters are glossy and reflective on their outer face.

-Max Fordham House won the RIBA London Sustainability Award 2019, a RIBA London Award and is shortlisted for the RIBA House of the Year 2019.
+Max Fordham House won the RIBA London Sustainability Award 2019 and a RIBA London Award.
+It was shortlisted for the RIBA House of the Year 2019 and for the NLA Environmental Prize 2021.

 “The result is a fearless approach to finding solutions to the numerous complexities generated by an inquisitive approach to how we might live more symbiotically with our planet.”